PaperStrike/Pjax/.github/SECURITY.md

 # Security

-Pjax' maintainers take all security bugs in Pjax seriously.
+Pjax's maintainers take all security bugs in Pjax seriously.

 ## Reporting a bug

-Report security bugs in Pjax by emailing [WangHuaPD@outlook.com](mailto:WangHuaPD@outlook.com).
+Report security bugs in Pjax by emailing [sliphua@outlook.com](mailto:sliphua@outlook.com).

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 72 hours indicating the next steps in handling your report.